 Director, Center for Translational Advancement, Gladstone Institutes

-Professor of Neurology and Pathology, UC San Francisco
+Professor, Departments of Neurology and Pathology, UC San Francisco

 Yadong Huang, MD, PhD, is a senior investigator at the Gladstone Institutes, where he is also the director of the Center for Translational Advancement and an investigator in the Roddenberry Stem Cell Center.
 In addition, he is a professor of neurology and pathology at UC San Francisco.

 Huang earned an MD from Qingdao Medical University in China, and a PhD in biochemistry and pathology from Peking Union Medical College and Chinese Academy of Medical Sciences in Beijing.
 He was trained as a postdoctoral fellow at the Arteriosclerosis Research Institute at the University of Muenster, Germany.
 Huang joined Gladstone Institutes in 1995 as a postdoctoral fellow, and became a staff research investigator in 1999.
 In 2015, he was promoted to senior investigator.